 Based on this transcription, two distinct patterns, characteristic of Maceo Parker’s style, stand out when he intertwines the major blues scale with its minor counterpart:

 an ascending chromatic motion from scale degrees 2/#2/3 up to scale degree 5;

-a descending diatonic motion (akin to the mixolydian mode) from scale degree b7 down to scale degree 3.
+a descending diatonic (Mixolydian) motion from scale degree b7 down to scale degree 3.

 In the first half of his solo, Maceo sets up the tone of his improvisation by shifting between the minor blues scale and the major blues scale, utilized as strictly separate entities.
 Beginning in bar 12, he gradually throws in more and more segments where both scales seamlessly intertwine.
 Between bars 19 and 23, he finally crafts a longer melodic sequence featuring both extensive chromaticism as well as diatonic ideas from Mixolydian, before wrapping up with a strong, effective major blues statement (bar 24).